uptownkat/Maggie-Portfolio/Python/Google.md

 ### Google Trends Analysis: Generative AI Interest by Country

-In this exercise, I analyzed the global search interest of the topic "Generative AI" and identified the top 10 countries where the topic was most popular.
-The data was retrieved using Google Trends API (Pytrends) and pandas, mattplotlib libraries with result ranked by search volume, with values normalized from 0 to 100, where 100 represents the peak interest for the term.
-I then created several different charts to illustrate how to showcase this same data visually.
+In this exercise, I analyzed the interest of the topic "Generative AI" worldwide amongst the top 10 countries where the topic was most popular over the past 5 year time frame.
+The necessary libraries used to pull and plot the data included Google Trends API (Pytrends), pandas, matplotlib, seaborn.
+Search volume were defined with ranges from 0 to 100, where 100 represents the peak interest for the terms.
+4 different visuals built to showcase these rankings and trends over time.

-#### Import Libraries
+#### Libraries

 - import pandas as pd
+- import matplotlib.pyplot as plt
+= import seaborn as sns
 - from pytrends.request import TrendReq
-- import matplotlib.pyplot as plt
-- trends = TrendReq()

 #### Python Analysis & Visualization